 Is It Cosmetic Surgery?

-Restoring the breast isn’t considered a cosmetic procedure.
+Restoring a breast isn’t considered a cosmetic procedure.
 It’s reconstructive surgery.
 Since it’s considered part of the treatment of a disease, the law says insurance providers must provide coverage.

 When’s the Best Time to Have Breast Reconstruction?

-The timing is based on your desires, medical conditions, and cancer treatment.
-You can choose to have it done during the same operation to remove the breast, or months or years after a mastectomy.
+The timing is based on what you want to do, your medical conditions, and your cancer treatment.
+You can have it done during the operation to remove the breast, or you can have it months or years after a mastectomy.

 What Are the Different Reconstruction Options?

 Before you decide, you and your doctor will need to discuss your wants and needs, your medical condition, and any previous surgery.